Alerdo/Data-Analysis-Daily/README.md

 Using a dataset from Kaggle, I conducted a Super-Store data analysis, aiming to adhere to best practices.
 The process began with an initial data cleanup, followed by a comprehensive **Exploratory Data Analysis** (EDA) to identify patterns, correlations, and anomalies, performed on **Jupyter Notebook**.
 After saving the cleaned data locally, I moved to **Power BI**, where I performed different **DAX** calculations and **measures** to calculate various KPIs as per the stakeholders' requirements.
 The project was finalized with the creation of an interactive dashboard.

+**Challenge_5 Turkish Elections Result Analysis 📊💻📈**

+In this project, I began with data collection from Statista and Turkish election sites, followed by cleaning and analysis using **Python** and **Pandas** in Jupyter Notebook.
+I then merged this data with a **GeoJSON** file for mapping.
+Using the **D3** library, I created an interactive, color-coded map and several charts, focusing on insightful data presentation and user engagement.